Skip to content

 16. Virtual escape room

-Use them when you want one shared memory.
-Do not use them as a weekly habit.
-One hour is too heavy for normal team maintenance.
+Run one when you want a single shared memory.
+Just don’t make it a weekly habit.
+One hour is far too heavy for routine team maintenance.

 17. Mini debate bracket